ivan-gushchin-mipt/PCAlipids/limos/README.md

 This is a software for analyzing lipid trajectories using PCA.
 The analysis results in comprehensive description of conformations and dynamics of lipid molecules.
 The methodology is based on following papers:
 * [Principal Component Analysis of Lipid Molecule Conformational Changes in Molecular Dynamics Simulations, Buslaev et al., JCTC 2016](doi.org/10.1021/acs.jctc.5b01106)
 * [Effects of Coarse Graining and Saturation of Hydrocarbon Chains on Structure and Dynamics of Simulated Lipid Molecules, Buslaev & Gushchin, Sci.
 Rep. 2017](doi.org/10.1038/s41598-017-11761-5)
+The software uses the approaches and terminology similar to GROMACS covar and anaeig utilities.

 ## Info